-Depending on the plan you selected, you will have your Medicare Card, as well as other cards such as a Medicare Advantage card, Medicare Supplement card and/or a Medicare Part D card.
-Keep you cards safe and handy as you will need to present them to your various providers and pharmacies to receive your benefits.
+Depending on the plan you selected, you will have your Medicare Card as well as other cards such as a Medicare Advantage card, Medicare Supplement card and/or a Medicare Part D card.
+Keep your cards safe and handy as you will need to present them to your various providers and pharmacies to receive your benefits.

-Note: If you enroll in a Medicare Advantage plan, you will no longer need to present your red, white and blue care to providers as all your care is coordinated through your Medicare Advantage company.
+Note: If you enroll in a Medicare Advantage plan, you will no longer need to present your red, white and blue Medicare card to providers as all your care is coordinated through your Medicare Advantage company.

 How Do I Protect My Medicare Card?

 Similar to the privacy relating to other cards in your wallet, you should approach your Medicare Card with the same level of protection.
 Make sure your medical provider and insurance brokers are using encrypted electronic transmissions in all transactions.
 If using other forms, make sure they are taking the necessary precautions to protect your information.

 What if I lose my Medicare card?